These gluten free apple cider donuts just taste like Fall! The cinnamon sugar topping is not to be missed.

 - Melt the butter in a small, microwave-safe bowl.
 In a separate bowl, mix the sugar and cinnamon together.
 Dip each donut in the melted butter, then in the cinnamon sugar mixture.

-Did you make my baked apple cider donuts?
+Did you make my gluten free apple cider donuts?
 Leave me a comment below or tag me on Instagram @justastastyblog and #justastastyblog!